 A wide range of readers, including straight guys can develop a taste for light romantic melodrama which yuri does very well, thus avoiding the need to sneak into bookstores at night to purchase Harlequin romances.
 Neither should we discount the appeal of watching the main character(s) progress through a shadow-of-lesbian (or even semi-realistic lesbian) bildungsroman, especially when we can cheer the character(s) on from a safe emotional distance.
 I have speculated on yuri as a site for such an expanded take on the iyasheki effect, even as this emotional distance risks trivialising real lesbian subjectivities.

 WARNING: Adult themes and over-consideration of traditions of Japanese cartoon intimacy below the cut.
-Part 3 of x essays on limitations within Japanese vernacular visual narratives depicting intimacy.
+Part 3 of a 4 part series on limitations within Japanese vernacular visual narratives depicting intimacy.
 Snark.
 Some spoilers.

 Work-in-progress warning: This series is under construction and as the sections shake out, I may return to this and other sections and mess with stuff.
 Hit refresh if returning.
 I’ll remove this when it feels done and dusted.